Bhashit/bhashit.github.io/_posts/2014-12-29-on-learning-mathematics.md

 ## Conclusion

 Using this strategy, so far, I have become quite comfortable with a lot of topics in math.
 That includes the basics of number theory, graph theory, and a lot of pre-calculus.
-I understand what calculus is all about.
-And I know what <i>sin</i>, <i>cos</i> and the exponential constant <i>e</i> mean.
-I can even solve a few problems using various types of induction.
+I have just begun to understand what calculus is all about.
+And I know what <i>sin</i>,
+<i>cos</i> and the exponential constant <i>e</i> mean.
+I can even
+solve a few problems using various types of induction.

 Of course, even in these topics, I don't understand everything yet, and I am okay with that.
-Because I am getting better every week.
+Not only because I *don't* need to understand everything, but also because I am getting better every week.

+## Footnotes

 [^1]: I know that Google retired map-reduce some time ago.